-In the event of behavior handled at the office level, the administration will work with the student(s) to reflect on what happened and develop a plan for moving forward.
-Other steps will include information gathering from all involved, restorative steps if/when appropriate, educational opportunities and consequences as necessary.
+In the event of behavior handled at the office level, the Principal or Associate Principal will work with the student(s) to reflect on what happened and develop a plan for moving forward.
+Follow up steps will include information gathering from all involved, restorative steps if/when appropriate, educational opportunities and consequences as necessary.
 Consequences are focused on reinforcing desired behaviors and are typically progressive.